 - a.
-The MPSC conducted a construction inspection on Atmos Energy 's system in Jackson, MS on July 28, 2022.
-Atmos Energy (Atmos) is in the process of replacing a large area of steel mains with plastic pipe.
-The MPSC inspector, Marvin Lewis, observed construction activity on a portion of the project at a tie-in point of the new plastic mains. - b.
-This was the first construction inspection in this area of the project. - c.
-Monty McCaleb, Manager of Construction, represented Atmos during the inspection. - d.
-Marvin Lewis has been with the MPSC for approximately six years. - 2 Did the inspector use an appropriate inspection form/checklist and was the form/checklist 2 used as a guide for the inspection?
+The MPSC conducted field portion of a Comprehensive Standard inspection on Atmos Energy's system in Greenvile, MS on July 20, 2023.
+The MPSC inspector, Jacqueline Profitt, observed testing activity for cathodic protection rectifiers and pressure control stations on a portion of the system.
+Cathodic test point and gas odorization readings were observed. - b.
+The last inspection occurred in 2022. - c.
+Jay Woods, Area Manager, represented Atmos during the inspection. - d.
+Inspector has been with the MPSC for approximately four years. - Did the inspector use an appropriate inspection form/checklist and was the form/checklist 2 used as a guide for the inspection?
 (New regulations shall be incorporated)

-Yes, the inspector utilized the MPSC's construction inspection form and utilized during the time he was inspecting on the construction site.
+Yes, the inspector utilized the MPSC's Standard inspection form and utilized during the time she was inspecting activities.
 No issues were found.

-- 3 Did the inspector adequately review the following during the inspection - 10 10
+3 Did the inspector adequately review the following during the inspection